Azure/azure-kusto-labs/cosmosdb-adx-integration/README.md

 ![](images/RefArch.png)

 ## Key advantages of this architecture
- - Transactional data is readily available for analysis so you can query data in near real-time as opposed to waiting for days to get the data.
+ - Readily available operational data for analysis as opposed to waiting for days to get the data.
- - You can query data without impacting the OLTP system's performance.
+ - Querying data without impacting the OLTP system's performance.
+ - Quick and fast interactive queries over fresh and large data sets.
- - Drill down from analytic aggregates always point to fresh data.
+ - Drill down from analytic aggregates always point to the fresh data.

 ## Brief on each of the components in this lab -
 1. **Data Generation component** - This will simulate random data for the lab.
 Its a simple .NET program to generate sample data simulating ecommerce website's shopping events including viewing of items, adding items to a shopping cart, purchase items.